fhoedemakers/pico-infonesPlus/README.md

 - Attach the Pico to the breadboard.
 - Insert the SD card into the SD card slot.
 - Connect the HDMI cable to the Adafruit HDMI Breakout board and to your monitor.
-- Connect the USB OTG Y-cable to the Pico's usb port.
+- Connect the usb OTG Y-cable to the Pico's usb port.
 - Connect the controller to the full size female usb port of the OTG Y-Cable
-- Connect the Micro USB power adapter to the female Micro usb connecter of the OTG Y-Cable.
+- Connect the Micro usb power adapter to the female Micro usb connecter of the OTG Y-Cable.
 - Power on the monitor and the Pico

 See image below.